Second night syndrome: what is it and what does it mean for you and your baby?

 "I wouldn't be surprised if you've not heard of it,' says midwife Marie Louise of second night syndrome.
 "It's not talked about all that often."

-And, because the syndrome generally goes under the radar, Marie Louise often faces desperate questions from weary and tired parents when their baby just won’t settle – questions like: ‘Is it normal?’, ‘What’s wrong?’, ‘Will my baby ever sleep?’, ‘Why won’t my baby stop crying?’, or even ‘Am I doing a bad job?’.
+And, because the syndrome generally goes under the radar, Marie Louise often faces desperate questions from weary and tired parents when their baby just won't settle - questions like: 'Is it normal?', 'What's wrong?', 'Will my baby ever sleep (opens in new tab)?', 'Why won't my baby stop crying?', or even 'Am I doing a bad job?'.

 No new parent should feel this way - so here's what you need to know about second night syndrome, and how you and your baby can get through it.

 There is a theory that babies fall into a deep sleep for the first 24 hours of their life because of the the effort and stress of birth.

 After they wake up - by the second night - is when they become aware that life as they knew it has gone.